KuyaJimbo/CodeWiz_Mini_Projects/UnityCamp/CookieClicker/Lessons/L06) Show Total CPC.md

 3) Use the **Rect Transform** component to adjust the Width and Height

-## Make a UI Text for the Score Space
+## Make a UI Text for the CPC Space

 In the **Hierarchy**, add a UI Text Game Object and name it "CPC Text"